Health and Wellness Writing by Susan A. Knight

 1. Don't limit yourself by reducing yourself to a label.

 Are you quick to label yourself in terms of your personality and/or identity?
 Are you retaining the same labels you've had for years?
-If so, check whether those labels truly apply to you in the here and now, and how well they're serving you.
+Labels which may have been bestowed upon you by others who lacked a comprehensive understanding of who you were and your capabilities?
+If so, it’s time for a self-check.
+Are those labels valid?
+Do they truly apply to you in the here and now?
+How well are they serving you?
+Are they propelling you forward, or holding you back?

-For example, let's say you've labeled yourself as having no musical talent based on early childhood experiences you had.
-Maintaining that label might hold you back from taking up a musical instrument later in life, even though you potentially could excel at it, if you gave things a try.
+For example, let's say you label yourself as having no musical talent based on early childhood experiences you had.
+Maintaining that label might dissuade you from taking up a musical instrument later in life, even though with some discipline and hard work, you have the potential to achieve a decent level of proficiency.
+By allowing a misguided label to prevent you from exploring something new, you’re depriving yourself of a potential source of enjoyment and fulfillment.

 2. Don't limit who you communicate with.